charles66820/inriaStage2023/uinter.md

 ### Syscalls details

 - `uintr_register_handler(handler, flags)`: use by a receiver thread to setup the given handler function as uinter handler.
-This registration is not inherited for across forks or additional threads are created.
-The status is `0` on success and `-1` on error (errno is set).
+  - This registration is not inherited across forks or additional threads are created.
+  - Return the status `0` on success and `-1` on error (errno is set).
   - Flags used to change the blocking behavior:
     - UINTR_HANDLER_FLAG_WAITING_ANY       Enable the support for interrupting blocking system calls.
 Use any of the below mechanisms to enable support.
     - UINTR_HANDLER_FLAG_WAITING_RECEIVER  Enable the support for interrupting blocking system calls.
 The cost to wake up the blocking task is paid on the receiver side.